SasView/sasview/src/sas/guiframe/media/data_explorer_help.rst

 Activate Data
 -------------

-To interact with data, check a data label and click on a button.
-Checking Data make them active for the button operation.
-Unchecking Data labels will deactivate them.
+To interact with data it must be activated.
+This is accomplished by checking the box next to the data label.
+A green tick will appear.

+Unchecking/unticking the box deactivates a data set.

-There is a combo box labeled *Selection Options*  that allows to activate or select multiple data simultaneously.
+There is also a combo box labeled *Selection Options* from which you can activate or deactivate multiple data sets.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ